MEDIA GUIDES / Web Performance

 Over the past two decades, web performance has become a critical success factor for online properties.
 Many research studies showed that site speed has a major impact on website engagement, conversion, and revenues.
 The reality is that today’s web visitors are not prepared to wait, and will easily switch to a competing website if pages load slowly.

-Site speed also has a large impact on search engine optimization (SEO).
-Google, the world’s biggest search engine and a major source of traffic for most sites, uses mobile page speed as a ranking factor.
-Google also introduced Core Web Vitals (CWV), a set of additional metrics that measure how fast users can interact with a web page, and also impact a website’s search running.
+Site speed also has a significant impact on search engine optimization (SEO).
+Google, the world’s largest search engine and a major traffic source for most websites, uses mobile page speed as a ranking factor.
+Additionally, Google introduced Core Web Vitals (CWV), a set of metrics that measure how quickly users can interact with a web page.
+These factors play a key role in determining a website’s search engine ranking, further emphasizing the importance of fast load times for better SEO performance.

 In this article: